Zenibaa57/Stack-Ops/README.md

 4. Indicate the name of the subnet, its CIDR and click on "Next" (by default, the gateway is the first IP address of the subnet):
 <p align="center"><img src="artefacts/create_network_components/2.png" width="700" height="498"></p>

-5. Now, it is possible define the DHCP allocation pool (left by default in the example below), DNS servers and routes:
+5. Now, it is possible to define the DHCP allocation pool (left by default in the example below), DNS servers and routes:
 <p align="center"><img src="artefacts/create_network_components/3.png" width="700" height="586"></p>

 ### Create a router